-Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & support local empls rotect ident tage 7/Soc - improve health and access to green spaces 8/Soc - improve safety and sustainability of movement 10/Soc - ensure provision of a range of community facilities - / D Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario CRAN11: Protecting Existing and Encouraging New Employment Sites 0 0 0 0 + 0 0 0 0 0 0 This policy protects the existing commercial premises and encourages new employment sites which is likely to secure and generate employment.
-There are a number of other policies that seek to enhance the positive effects of this policy.
-These include CRAN2 and 12.
-The effects are likely to be localised to the specific locations where the employment sites are, However, the wider benefits to the economy will be experienced by everyone in the Area to some degree.
+Sustainability objective Policy 1/Env - preserve and enhance natural beauty 2/Env - protect and enhance biodiversity 3/Env - protect landscape setting 4/Soc - address housing needs of community 5/Econ - maximise employment potential & 6/Env - protect identity and local heritage 7/Soc - improve health and access to green spaces improve ability o 9/Soc - ensure access to key utilities and services 10/Soc - ensure provision of a range of community facilities 11/Env - reduce contribution to climate change Assessment of the likely significance of effects on the environment, including assessment against 'Do Nothing' scenario There are a number of other policies that seek to enhance the positive effects of this policy.
+These include: CRAN5, 11 and 13.
+The effects will be felt predominantly by residents as development takes place by reducing harmful pollutants in agricultural soils.
+The extent to which levels of pollutants are reduced overall will however be impacted by surrounding areas over which the Plan has no authority.
 The effects are likely to occur throughout the lifetime of the Plan.
 These impacts individually and cumulatively are not likely to be significant.
-Under the 'Do Nothing' scenario, there is the possibility that employment opportunities within Cranleigh could diminish which would affect the local economy.
+Under the 'Do Nothing' scenario, soil quality could worsen to the point where it is not safe to farm, thereby having an impact on human health, as well as that of plants and animals.
 The policy will have a positive effect but this will not be significant.
-CRAN12: Rural Enterprise and use of Agricultural Buildings for Business + 0 + 0 + 0 0 0 0 0 0 This policy supports the change of use to an agriculture building to an employment use providing the business is appropriate for the rural location, does not impact upon the landscape and the reuse would not affect other uses.
-There are a number of other policies that seek to enhance the positive effects of this policy.
-These include: CRAN2, 7, 8 and 11.
-The effects are likely to be localised to the specific locations where the original building is, However, the wider benefits to the
+CRAN10: Energy Efficiency and Design + + 0 0 0 - 0 0 0 0 ++ This policy encourages the highest level of sustainable design to be incorporated into developments, resulting in greater energy efficiencies through incorporating solutions which reduce heat loss and consumption, and encourage the use of renewably sourced fuels.
+There are a number of other policies that seek to enhance the positive effects and mitigate the negative effects of this policy.
+These include: CRAN2, 3, 5 and 13.